plivo/plivo-python/README.md

 Refer to the [Plivo API Reference](https://api-reference.plivo.com/latest/python/introduction/overview) for more examples.
 Also refer to the [guide to setting up dev environment](https://developers.plivo.com/getting-started/setting-up-dev-environment/) on [Plivo Developers Portal](https://developers.plivo.com) to setup a Flask server & use it to test out your integration in under 5 minutes. to get started with Plivo.

 ## Reporting issues
-Report any feedback or problems with this beta version by [opening an issue on Github](https://github.com/plivo/plivo-python/issues).
+Report any feedback or problems with this version by [opening an issue on Github](https://github.com/plivo/plivo-python/issues).